Ceasar/Encyclopedia/src/Syntactic_category.rst

 `syntax`_ assume.

-The traditional parts of speech (e.g. noun, verb, preposition, etc.) are syntactic categories, and in phrase structure grammars, the phrasal categories (e.g. noun phrase NP, verb phrase VP, prepositional phrase PP, etc.) are also syntactic categories.
+The traditional parts of speech (e.g. noun, verb, preposition, etc.) are syntactic categories, and in `phrase structure grammars`, the phrasal categories (e.g. noun phrase NP, verb phrase VP, prepositional phrase PP, etc.) are also syntactic categories.